shafwar/shafwar/README.md

 ---

+💡 Developer from Indonesia, passionate about Software Engineering and Frontend Development — focusing on problem solving, teamwork, and building impactful applications with modern technologies.

+---

-I’m Shafi, a passionate developer from Indonesia focused on Software Engineering and Frontend Development.
+I’m a passionate developer from Indonesia focused on Software Engineering and Frontend Development.
 I’m expanding my skills in AI, Cybersecurity, Cloud, and Data while building impactful full-stack applications with React, Next.js, and Node.js.
-Always driven to solve problems and create technology that shapes the future.
+I prioritize solving problems effectively and collaborating with teams to deliver technology that shapes the future.

 ---